 One Solution For Minimizing Up-Front Costs

 We recognize that some owners' budgets don't allow them to fully invest in their business right away.
 We recognize that they are often looking for an inexpensive solution to get things started.
 What follows are a few simple suggestions that can help you get started with little to no cost.
-Keep in mind that free 'open-source' solutions tend to have a steeper learning curve than paid solutions, so be prepared to dedicate some time into learning the software.
+Keep in mind that free 'open-source' solutions tend to have a steeper learning curve than paid solutions, so be prepared to dedicate some time to learning the software.

-- Use Mojo Marketplace to find and install a free ecommerce program onto your iPage account.
+- Use Mojo Marketplace to find and install a free eCommerce program onto your iPage account.

 - Sign up for a merchant account at PayPal (choose their free option).

 - Because of how PayPal works, they might not require you to purchase an SSL.

 - Build up your online store utilizing your eCommerce program and PayPal 'Buy Now' buttons.

 You will need to work with the developers for your chosen eCommerce program and PayPal to resolve any technical details involved with the creation of your website.
 It will take some work and dedication on your part to pull everything together.

 If you find your chosen eCommerce program is too difficult to use, we recommend using Ecwid instead.